haoliangsky1/Stat159_Project1/paper/sections/02-discussion.md

 I finished this project independently, for most of the information I need was available online.
+Because of the nature of lives of college students, I could not find a large trunk time solely for this project.
+Instead, I split up the project into shorter parts and did them one by one.
+In the process, I also get used to committing any changes I made to the files often and with more and more succinct and reader-friendly commit messages so that I can pick up where I was quickly.